github/codeql-action/CONTRIBUTING.md

 ### Common tasks

 * Transpile the TypeScript to JavaScript: `npm run build`.
-Note that the JavaScript files are committed to git.
+Note that the bundled action files are committed to git.
 * Run tests: `npm run test`.
-You’ll need to ensure that the JavaScript files are up-to-date first by running the command above.
+You’ll need to ensure that the `node_modules` are available and JavaScript files are up-to-date first by running the commands above.
-* Run the linter: `npm run lint`.
+* Run the linter: `npm run lint` (requires the first command).

 This project also includes configuration to run tests from VSCode (with support for breakpoints) - open the test file you wish to run and choose "Debug AVA test file" from the Run menu in the Run panel.

 You may want to run `tsc --watch` from the command line or inside of vscode in order to ensure build artifacts are up to date as you are working.

-### Checking in compiled artifacts and `node_modules`

-Because CodeQL Action users consume the code directly from this repository, and there can be no build step during an GitHub Actions run, this repository contains all compiled artifacts and node modules.
-There is a PR check that will fail if any of the compiled artifacts are not up to date.
-Compiled artifacts are stored in the `lib/` directory.
-For all day-to-day development purposes, this folder can be ignored.

-Only run `npm install` if you are explicitly changing the set of dependencies in `package.json`.
-The `node_modules` directory should be up to date when you check out, but if for some reason, there is an inconsistency use `npm ci && npm run removeNPMAbsolutePaths` to ensure the directory is in a state consistent with the `package-lock.json`.
-Note that due to a macOS-specific dependency, this command should be run on a macOS machine.
-There is a PR check to ensure the consistency of the `node_modules` directory.

 ### Running the action